Living-Systems/timber-computer/README.md

 # Timber Computer

+## About
-Timber Computer helps you understand the potential carbon impact of a future design by configuring a reference building.
+Timber Computer is an open-source project that helps understand the potential carbon impact of a future design by configuring a reference building.

+The project was made possible by the [Prototype Fund](https://prototypefund.de/en/) and was funded through the [Federal Ministry of Education and Research](https://www.bmbf.de/bmbf/en/home/home_node.html) from October 2021 until February 2022.

+If you are interested in supporting the project or simply want to find out more, please reach out via [mail(at)timber.computer](mailto:mail@timber.computer).
+We're looking forward to hearing from you!

+## Set-up
-## Backend
+### Backend
 The backend runs on [Strapi](https://strapi.io/)

-## Frontend
+### Frontend
 The frontend is powered by [Astro](https://astro.build/), [Vue 3](https://vuejs.org/), [Nano Stores](https://github.com/nanostores/nanostores), [Tailwind CSS](https://tailwindcss.com/), [Vite](https://vitejs.dev/)

-## Usage
+### Usage

 First install the dependencies: